percy/percy-appium-js/README.md

 describe('Appium wd test example', function() {
   it('takes a screenshot', async () => {
-    await percyScreenshot(driver, 'Appium JS example');
+    driver = // use your existing way to create appium driver with wd await percyScreenshot(driver, 'Appium JS example');
   });
 });